extremepayne/High-Score/README.md

 You need [python 3.x downloaded on your computer](https://www.python.org/downloads/).
 Clone the project.
 If necessary, unzip it.
 Yep, that's it!

 ## Usage
-The project has two interfaces, currently only the CLI is working (API under development.)
+The project has two interfaces, currently only the text-based is working (API under development.)

 Run the file marked `highscor_cmdline.py` however you run python files.
-#### Running python files
+### Running python files
 If you're not familiar with python and don't know how to run a file, there are several options:
 * [Use the command line in windows to execute a script](https://docs.python.org/3/faq/windows.html#id2)
 * Right-click the file, open with IDLE (comes pre-loaded with python) and press F5
 * Download [atom](https://www.atom.io) and the [run-python-simply package](https://atom.io/packages/run-python-simply), open the file (or clone the repo) with atom, and press F5 (python must be in PATH) (I don't recommend this method unless you already understand how programming works)

-#### CLI
+### Text interface
 Alright, you're ready to save some scores!
-The program uses a command-line like interface, but never fear, there's no need to memorize any commands.
+The program uses a text based interface, but never fear, there's no need to memorize any commands.
 Everything you need to know will be on a menu right before the prompt.
 There are a few types of prompts:
 Regular menus:
 ```
     Main Menu